jacebenson/cedar/docs/docs/tutorial/chapter4/authentication.md

 Now that we're logged in, how do we log out?
 Let's add a link to the `BlogLayout` so that it's present on all pages, and also include an indicator of who you're actually logged in as.

-Redwood provides a [hook](../../authentication.md#destructuring-the-useauth-hook) `useAuth` which we can use in our components to determine the state of the user's login-ness, get their user info, and more.
+Cedar provides a [hook](../../authentication.md#destructuring-the-useauth-hook) `useAuth` which we can use in our components to determine the state of the user's login-ness, get their user info, and more.
 In `BlogLayout` we want to destructure the `isAuthenticated`, `currentUser` and `logOut` properties from `useAuth()`:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">